github/codeql/docs/codeql/ql-language-reference/about-the-ql-language.rst

 For more information about the important concepts and syntactic constructs of QL, see the individual reference topics such as ":doc:`Expressions <expressions>`" and ":doc:`Recursion <recursion>`."
 The explanations and examples help you understand how the language works, and how to write more advanced QL code.

-For formal specifications of the QL language and QLDoc comments, see the ":doc:`QL language specification <ql-language-specification>`" and ":doc:`QLDoc comment specification <qldoc-comment-specification>`."
+For a formal specification of the QL language, see the ":doc:`QL language specification <ql-language-specification>`."

 QL and object orientation
 -------------------------